-1.5.2 Scenario Two - Enhanced Asset Investment - 1 Yr SRV
+1.5.2 Scenario Two - 8% SRV

-The Enhanced Asset Investment - 1 Year SRV (Scenario Two) entails an increased commitment to investing in the renewal and replacement of assets.
+The Enhanced Asset Investment - 8% SRV (Scenario Two) entails an increased commitment to investing in the renewal and replacement of assets.
 This higher level of investment is strategically designed to ensure the sustained functionality of our assets, while also factoring in the present capacity of Council.
-There is a substantially increased investment in roads, to address part of the backlog, as well as increased investment in buildings, stormwater, footpaths, open space, and maritime assets over the 10 years.
+There is an increased investment in roads, to address part of the backlog, as well as increased investment in buildings, stormwater, footpaths and open space over the 10 years.

-The Scenario Two is presumed to be funded through the introduction of a special rate variation in general rates, increasing the general rate in year 1 by 29% above the rate peg (a permanent increase) and general rate increase in the following years, returning to the projected rate peg approved by IPART.
+Scenario Two is presumed to be funded through the introduction of a special rate variation in general rates, increasing the general rate in year 1 by 8%, inclusive of the rate peg (a permanent increase).
+The general rate increase in the following years, returns to the projected rate peg approved by IPART.